Maxsum Consulting one of first regional Victorian MSP to secure ISO27001 certification

 The certification is jointly published by the International Organisation for Standardisation, and the International Electrotechnical Commission.

-Founded in 2001, Maxsum Consulting provides IT strategic planning, advice, solutions, resources and infrastructure, and claim to be the first Victorian MSP outside of metro Melbourne to achieve the certification.
+Founded in 2001, Maxsum Consulting provides IT strategic planning, advice, solutions, resources and infrastructure, and are one of the first Victorian MSP outside of metro Melbourne to achieve the certification.

 Maxsum identified the need to ensure they have highly secure and optimally managed provisions place to protect assets and systems, including those used to deliver technology services to our clients.